eliahburns/cuda_example/README.md

 two dimensions of the grid, e.g. for a 4x4 grid we should enter 16 as the number of grid points._

+## Requirements

+To compile run the CUDA version of this software we need to have the _CUDA Developer Toolkit_ installed.